A00370 - 2024 Jenkins Family Update

 so, I need not repeat it here.
 I still tear up just thinking about it.

 April and May were relatively quiet.
 I attended the funeral service for Sylvia Soublet, the wife of long-time City Attorney co-worker Bruce Soublet on April 26.
 It was a well-attended service at Saint Columba Catholic Church in Oakland.
 Bruce comes from a large family and Syvia's family included many of her co-workers.
-It was sad for me to see their young adult daughters, young women who I would try to entertain when they came to the office.
+It was sad for me to see their young adult daughters, young women now who I would try to entertain when they were just small children who came to our rather boring City Attorney's office.
 Now, just as they had entered a young adulthood, they were deprived of the presence of their mother.
 That did not seem fair.

 Mother's Day -- May 12 -- was a very special day for me You can read about it and maybe dance to it at